j0shkramer/EwsProject/Notebooks/notebook-josh.md

 Need to download the object for enrichment analysis and to verify my chromatin architeture information (hopefully I did that correctly!!!!!)

 Downloaded it to my local computer, but am putting it in a .gitignore so that it doesn't upload to GitHub

+# Tuesday, November 11th

+## Validating the chromatin findings

+Put the R markdown in EwSProject/filteredpeaks/

+Seurat Package version = ‘5.3.0’

+Tidyverse Package version = '2.0.0'

+Genes to investigate

+CDKN1C
+CDKN2A
+CFKN2B
+CTSD
+MFNG
+NFX2-2
+NR0B1
+PEG3
+PPARGCA1A

+Encountered an issue where the Seurat object labels everything as "EW" instead of its individual cell line which creates issues with visualizations.
+Asking Hope for help